 - act in good faith, honestly and for proper purposes; - exercise reasonable skill, appropriate care and diligence; - avoid all conflicts of interest; and - demonstrate the University's Living Values of Inclusion, Innovation, Excellence, Empowerment and Collaboration.

 The Committee will meet as required, at least six (6) times per year.
-The quorum for a meeting is fifty per cent (50%) of the membership.
+The quorum for a meeting is five (5) members.

 Meetings are conducted in accordance with the Federation University (Operations) Regulations 2022.